SimonSubokLee/ston-docs-son/admin/bypass.kr.rst

 -  ``<BypassReceiveTimeout> (default: 5 seconds)``
-   If the origin server does not respond for the set amount of time during a bypass, it is handled as a receive timeout.
+   If the origin server does not respond for the set amount of time during a bypass, it is handled as a reception timeout.